CUSTOMER TERMS AND CONDITIONS

-“Instrument” means any investment in relation to which we are willing to offer a Transaction in relation to;
+“Instrument” and “Instruments” means any investment in relation to which we are willing to offer a Transaction in relation to;

-“Loss(es)” means all direct and indirect liabilities, losses, or costs of any kind or nature whatsoever, including any related legal or administrative costs.;
+“Loss(es)” means all direct and indirect liabilities, or costs of any kind or nature whatsoever, including any related legal or administrative costs;

-“Manifest Error” means any Transaction term (including a quote or price) which we reasonably believe to contain an obvious mistake or error, taking into consideration such factors as we consider relevant, including but not limited to, the current underlying market in the product and our market information sheets which are available on the website or on request.;
+“Manifest Error” means any Transaction term (including a quote or price) which we reasonably believe to contain an obvious mistake or error, taking into consideration such factors as we consider relevant, including but not limited to, the Underlying Market relating to the Instrument and our Market Information Sheets which are available on the website or on request;

-“Margin” means the net amount of money required to open and maintain a Transaction with us;
+“Margin” means the net amount of money required to maintain a Transaction with us;

-“Maximum Size Requirements” means the maximum size transaction (unless otherwise agreed by us) for a particular market.;
+“Maximum Size Requirements” means the maximum Transaction size (unless otherwise agreed by us) for a particular Instrument;

-“Minimum Size Requirements” means the minimum size transaction (unless otherwise agreed by us) for a particular market.;
+“Minimum Size Requirements” means the minimum Transaction size (unless otherwise agreed by us) for a particular Instrument;

 “Retail Client” has the meaning given to it in the FCA Rules;

-“Risk Warning Notice” means the notice as publish from time to time, detailing the risks of the Services;
+“Risk Warning Notice” means the notice as published from time to time, detailing the risks of the Services;

-“Services” means the services provided by us and applied by you in your Application Form; “Spread Bet” has the definition as per Clause 2 in Schedule 1;
+“Services” means the services provided by us and applied for you in your Application Form; “Spread Bet” has the definition as per Clause 2 in Schedule 1;